Taknamay/URM15/README.md

 occurs in which case it executes the line specified by the jump.

 The program stops running when it tries to execute an instruction that does not exist.
-This either happens by jumping to a non-existant location, or simply by executing the final instruction.
+This either happens by jumping to a non-existent location, or simply by executing the final instruction.

 There are four computation commands, and four I/O commands: